 As the web designer who also writes copy, I’ll tell you that often the about page has far too little copy to truly connect with prospects.
 Let that sink in for a minute: you’ll likely need more writing so your about page does the work that it needs to do on your site.

-Many people think when they are writing their about page, that they should keep it to one or two paragraphs.
-They expect that it should be short the backstory really doesn’t matter to the reader.
+Many people think when they are writing their About Page, that they should keep it to one or two paragraphs.
+They expect that it should be short; the backstory really doesn’t matter to the reader.
 Surprise, it really does!
-Your site visitor has gone your about page for a reason!
+Your site visitor has gone to your About Page for a reason!
 They either want to know your credentials or how you got to do the business you’re doing.

 So, if you’re a life coach they want to know a little bit more about you they want to start in life coaching.
 If your business is more technical, they’ll want to know what part of it is exciting to you.
 Be sure to share the details of what lights you up about your work since this excitement will come across to your site visitor!